-Joint Type Test Type Transverse Contraction Other Untied Joints (1) Tied sealed Joints (2) Joint face cleanliness (5,7) Test at two locations per joint, and a) at three joints per sublot commencing with the paving trial, until three consecutive conforming sublots are obtained, and thereafter b) at one joint in every alternate sublot.
-If any joint fails, re-clean all joints within the sublot and revert to test frequency (a).
+Joint type Test type Transverse contraction Other untied joints(1) Tied sealed joints(2) are obtained, and thereafter b) at one joint in every alternate sublot.
+If any joint fails, re-clean all joints within the sublot and revert to test frequency 'a)'. three consecutive conforming sublots are obtained, and thereafter b) at every third sublot.
+If any test fails, re-clean all joints within the sublot and revert to test frequency 'a)'. b) at every third sublot.
+If any test fails, re-clean all joints within the sublot and revert to test frequency 'a)'.
+Sealant dimensions(7) • depth(4) • width(3) • recess Test at one location per joint, and a) three tests per sublot commencing with the paving trial, until six consecutive conforming samples are obtained, and thereafter b) one test per sublot.
+Testing frequency reverts to 'a)' if a nonconformity is encountered.
 Include all joint types in the calculation of jointing output, and in the selection of testing location.
-Test at one location per joint per sublot, and a) at every sublot commencing with the paving trial, until three consecutive conforming sublots are obtained, and thereafter b) at every third sublot.
-If any test fails, re-clean all joints within the sublot and revert to test frequency (a).
-Test at one location per joint per sublot, and a) at every sublot commencing with the paving trial, until three consecutive conforming Lots are obtained, and thereafter b) at every third sublot.
-If any test fails, re-clean all joints within the sublot and revert to test frequency (a).
-Sealant dimensions (7) - depth (4) - width (3) - recess Test at one location per joint, and a) three tests per sublot commencing with the paving trial, until six consecutive conforming samples are obtained, and thereafter b) one test per sublot.
-Testing frequency reverts to (a) if a nonconformity is encountered.
-Include all joint types in the calculation of jointing output, and in the selection of testing location.
 Test: a) two locations per 30 m of joint type until six consecutive conforming samples are obtained, and thereafter b) one test per 30 m.
-Testing frequency reverts to (a) if a nonconformity is encountered. a) two tests per 50 m of joint until six consecutive conforming samples are obtained, and thereafter b) one test per 50 m.
-Testing frequency reverts to (a) if a nonconformity is encountered.
+Testing frequency reverts to 'a)' if a nonconformity is encountered. a) two tests per 50 m of joint until six consecutive conforming samples are obtained, and thereafter b) one test per 50 m.
+Testing frequency reverts to 'a)' if a nonconformity is encountered.
 Sealant field adhesion (6,7) a) one test per sublot commencing with the paving trial, until three consecutive conforming samples are obtained, and thereafter b) one test every fifth sublot.
-Testing frequency reverts to (a) if a nonconformity is encountered at any time.
-Include all joint types in the calculation of jointing output, and in the selection of testing location. a) one test per sublot commencing with the paving trial, until three consecutive conforming samples are obtained, and thereafter b) one test every third sublot.
-Testing frequency reverts to (a) if a nonconformity is encountered at any time. a) one test per sublot commencing with the paving trial, until three consecutive conforming samples are obtained, and thereafter b) one test every third sublot.
-Testing frequency reverts to (a) if a nonconformity is encountered at any time.
+Testing frequency reverts to 'a)' if a nonconformity is encountered at any time.
+Include all joint types in the calculation of jointing output, and in the selection of testing location. a) One test per sublot commencing with the paving trial, until three consecutive conforming samples are obtained, and thereafter b) One test every third sublot.
+Testing frequency reverts to 'a)' if a nonconformity is encountered at any time. a) one test per sublot commencing with the paving trial, until three consecutive conforming samples are obtained, and thereafter b) one test every third sublot.
+Testing frequency reverts to 'a)' if a nonconformity is encountered at any time.